-The average commercial water softener will generally last 10 to 15 years.
-While a water softener is an appliance you don’t have to give a lot of thought to, it will need the occasional maintenance and repair.
+The average commercial water softener generally lasts 10 to 15 years.
+While a water softener is an appliance you don’t have to give a lot of thought to, it will need proper maintenance and the occasional repair.

 Most Common Parts to Replace